paulegradie/TerminalConfiguration/README.md

 ## Git Bash

-My git bash setup is a little complicated since
+My git bash setup relies on having `~/.bashrc` and `~/.bash_profile` located in the home directory.
+These will each reference the version found in `.SettingsAndConfigurations`. e.g.:

+// ~/.bashrc

+    #!/usr/bin/env bash
+    source .SettingsAndConfigurations/GitBash/.bash_profile

+// and ~/.bash_profile

+    #!/usr/bin/env bash
+    source ./.SettingsAndConfigurations/GitBash/.bash_profile

+With these ceated, everything should work.